decentraland/old-documentation/_posts/general/DAO/Overview/2021-05-21-what-smart-contracts-does-the-dao-control.md

 ---
 date: 2021-05-21
-title: What smart contracts does the DAO control?
+title: The DAO's Smart Contracts
 redirect_from:
 description: The DAO owns and controls Decentraland's most critical smart contracts.
 categories: